How to Rehydrate Dried Komatsuna

 Dried Komatsuna

-1. Komatsuna Chiffon Cake: This is a series that uses dried vegetables in powder form.
-This time, I baked a chiffon cake that you can eat with your dog.
-Get the recipe
+1. Komatsuna Chiffon Cake: This is from a series of recipes using dried vegetables in powder form.
+This time, I baked a chiffon cake that can be shared with my dog.
+See recipe here

-Komatsuna salad has a rich aroma.
-However, when heated, the aroma tends to be lost.
-Komatsuna that is slowly dried at low temperature retains its fragrant flavor.
-It has a fresh taste that is close to raw.
+Komatsuna enjoyed in salads is appealing for its rich aroma.
+However, heating often causes this aroma to be lost.
+Komatsuna slowly dried at a low temperature retains its fragrant flavor, offering a fresh taste close to raw.

-Dried komatsuna is a versatile vegetable that can be used as is in miso soup.
-However, by soaking it in water, it becomes crunchy all the way through to the core and can be used in a variety of dishes such as pasta and chijimi.
+Dried komatsuna is a versatile vegetable that can be added to miso soup as-is.
+By rehydrating it, the core becomes crisp and crunchy, allowing it to be used in various dishes such as pasta and jeon.

 Dried tomatoes